top of page

 Thank goodness I met my husband, who had also, over the years, I am sure taken in a one-eyed dog, a three-legged cat with the mange, and maybe three blind mice

-I not sure I ever grew into my looks. lol!
+I might have eventually grew into my looks. lol!

 In my mother’s defense, I’ve discovered that she’s not the only child-rearing woman prone to distortion of the facts.
 I’ve heard myself told some whoppers to our young ones over the years.